-Pursuant to the Area Development Agreement, Carrols LLC agreed to open, build and operate 200 new Burger King restaurants including seven Burger King restaurants by September 30, 2019, 32 additional Burger King restaurants by September 30, 2020, 41 additional Burger King restaurants by September 30, 2021, 41 additional Burger King restaurants by September 30, 2023, 40 additional Burger King restaurants by September 30, 2023 and 39 additional

-Burger King restaurants by September 30, 2024, subject to and in accordance with the terms of the Area Development Agreement (such obligation the "Development Obligations").
-In addition, Carrols LLC will agree to remodel or upgrade 748 Burger King restaurants to BKC's Burger King of Tomorrow restaurant image, including 90 Burger King restaurants by September 30, 2019, 130 additional Burger King restaurants by September 30, 2021, 131 additional Burger King restaurants by September 30, 2021, 131 additional Burger King restaurants by September 30, 2022, 138 additional Burger King restaurants by September 30, 2024, subject to and in accordance with the terms of the Area Development Agreement (such obligation the "Remodel and Upgrade Obligations") and BKC will agree to contribute \$10 million to \$12 million for remodels of approximately 50 to 60 Burger King restaurants in 2019 and 2020, most of which have already been remodeled to the 20/20 image and where BKC is the landlord on the lease for such Burger King restaurants owned and operated by Carrols LLC or an affiliate.
+Pursuant to the Area Development Agreement, Carrols LLC agreed to open, build and operate 200 new Burger King restaurants including seven Burger King restaurants by September 30, 2019, 32 additional Burger King restaurants by September 30, 2020 (which has been extended by 90 days), 41 additional Burger King restaurants by September 30, 2021, 41 additional Burger King restaurants by September 30, 2022, 40 additional Burger King restaurants by September 30, 2023 and 39 additional Burger King restaurants by September 30, 2024, subject to and in accordance with the terms of the Area Development Agreement (such obligation the "Development Obligations").
+In addition, Carrols LLC will agree to remodel or upgrade 748 Burger King restaurants to BKC's Burger King of Tomorrow restaurant image, including 90 Burger King restaurants by September 30, 2019, 130 additional Burger King restaurants by September 30, 2022, 138 additional Burger King restaurants by September 30, 2023, and 141 additional Burger King restaurants by September 30, 2024, subject to and in accordance with the terms of the Area Development Agreement (such obligation Burger King restaurants by September 30, 2022, 138 additional Burger King restaurants by September 30, 2023, and 141 additional Burger King restaurants by September 30, 2024, subject to and in accordance with the terms of the Area Development Agreement (such obligation the "Remodel and Upgrade Obligations") and BKC will agree to contribute \$10 million to \$12 million for remodels of approximately 50 to 60 Burger King restaurants in 2019 and 2020, most of which have already been remodeled to the 20/20 image and where BKC is the landlord on the lease for such Burger King restaurants owned and operated by Carrols LLC or an affiliate.